kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/friendly_arrays.md

 this opinion indeed worked out.

 ## Stack Version One
-Without considerations for memory efficiency, this straight-forward approach using a stack consumes the most memory space.
-Supposing for the $n$-th ordinal, the number of the $n$-th friendly arrays in total is given by $f(n)$. more to come ...
+Without considerations for memory efficiency, this straight-forward Stack Version One approach using a stack consumes the most memory space.
+Supposing for the $n$-th ordinal, the number of the $n$-th friendly arrays in total is given by
+$f(n)$. more to come ...

 ```python
 # Friendly Arrays Stack Version One